 Try to remember to prepare your food once but use it twice!

 Meatless Monday (or Tuesday)

 Plan at least one vegetarian meal per week.
-Not only will this give you an entirely different set of recipes and foods to choose from, it will give your body a rest from the protein you eat the rest of the week.
+This addition will give you an entirely different set of recipes and foods to choose from, but it will also give your body a rest from the protein you eat the rest of the week.